 Lunch/Outside Time

-Typically, the kids try to get their independent work done by lunch time.
+Typically, the kids try to get their independent work done by lunchtime.
 (Roughly 2.5 hours, give or take.)
 It doesn’t always work out this way.
 Sometimes the older kids will have work to finish up after lunch, but being done by lunch is the goal.

-For lunch, I make something for myself and the youngest kids.
-The others like to make their own lunch.
-Depending on the weather, we might eat outside.
 We usually have something simple for lunches: salad, leftover soup, sandwiches, quesadillas.
 Occasionally, I will make a hot meal.
 It usually depends on what the grocery situation looks like, ha!

 Read Aloud